Greg Cosell

 Greg Cosell is an NFL analyst and a senior producer at NFL Films.
-He is the nephew of late broadcaster Howard Cosell.
-Cosell is highly regarded by NFL insiders for his football knowledge.
+He is the nephew of the late broadcaster Howard Cosell.

-Born in Queens, New York, Cosell attended Amherst College where he played basketball.
-After applying for a job at NFL Films, he was interviewed by founder Ed Sabol at the company's New Jersey headquarters, and subsequently hired as a producer.
+Born in Queens, New York, Cosell attended Amherst College in Amherst, Massachusetts where he played basketball.
+After applying for a job at NFL Films, he was interviewed by founder Ed Sabol at the company's headquarters in Mount Laurel, New Jersey and then hired as a producer.
 In 1984, Cosell with NFL Films President Steve Sabol created a show titled Monday Night Matchup (now known as NFL Matchup) which was initially hosted by Chris Berman.
-The show has grown to one of the most respected sports television programs in the industry and Cosell currently co-hosts the show with Sal Paolantonio and Darius Butler.
+The show has become one of the most respected sports television programs and Cosell co-hosts the show with Sal Paolantonio and Darius Butler.
 Cosell co-authored the book The Games That Changed the Game: The Evolution of the NFL in Seven Sundays.

-Cosell joins SiriusXM Fantasy Football Morning with John Hansen and Adam Caplan every Friday to break down the film for Fantasy Football fans.
-He comes into every segment with his theme song, Lawyers, Guns and Money by Warren Zevon.
-He is also a semi-regular contributor to MSG Western New York's midday show One Bills Live, as well as The Herd with Colin Cowherd on Fox Sports Radio and Fox Sports 1.
+Cosell joins SiriusXM Fantasy Football Morning with John Hansen and Adam Caplan weekly on Fridays breaking down game films for Fantasy Football fans.
+Each segment of the show plays a snippet of the show's theme song, "Lawyers, Guns and Money" by Warren Zevon.
+Cosell is also a semi-regular contributor to MSG Western New York's midday show One Bills Live and The Herd with Colin Cowherd on Fox Sports Radio and Fox Sports 1.